gabrieltintu/tcp-udp/README.md

 ### Other

-- Used the TCP laboratory as a starting point to complete the assignment.
 - Created a structure to send the received messages from UDP clients to the subscribers, containing: IP, port, topic, type of data, and content.
 - Created a structure to retain the subscribers' data: connection status, subscribed topics, socket file descriptor, and client ID.